Pregnant Woman Punched On CTA Train

 The offender is described as an 30 to 40-year-old, African-American man, about 5 feet 9 inches tall and weighing 150 to 180 pounds.
 He was wearing a gray wool hat, a brown winter jacket and carrying a green bag.

-Police said the woman has been to the hospital several times due to complications she suffered from the attack.
+Crisis responder Andrew Holmes said the woman has been to the hospital several times due to complications she suffered from the attack.